 Whether it is a holiday home or residential park home, prospective owners can invest in a safe, secure property surrounded by acres of carefully maintained land, free from the hustle and bustle of cities and towns.
 As a family-run park, the community spirit is secure, and the owners are always on hand to support new residents and locals alike.

 As an exclusive community, being at Willowgrove allows you to be in a neighbourhood of likeminded people and immediately enjoy a slower, less stressful way of life.
 It is easy for residents to find local amenities in Knott-End-On-Sea, while a bus stop outside the main gates will connect holiday homeowners and residential park homeowners to the best of what Lancashire has to offer.

 Willowgrove Residential (part) Park Rules.
 These rules DO NOT apply to the holiday park;

-WILLOWGROVE RESIDENTIAL ~ PARK RULES FOREWORD: These rules are put in place for the benefit of all home owners are not meant to cause offense or be restrictive.
-Our aim is to provide a safe and enjoyable environment for all our residents, customers and holiday home owners.
+WILLOWGROVE RESIDENTIAL ~ PARK RULES FOREWORD: These rules are put in place for the benefit of all homeowners are not meant to cause offence or be restrictive.
+Our aim is to provide a safe and enjoyable environment for all our residents, customers and holiday homeowners.